deviousname/SusBot4/README.md

   To select and area, first move your mouse to the lop left most corner of the area and press 'y'

   Then move your mouse to the bottom right most corner and press 'u'.
-The image is copied now.
+Now press ] to copy that area.

   To paste the image somewhere else, move your mouse to that spot and press 'p' to paste.